 The main menu has three large widgets for phone connectivity, navigation and audio functions.
 Swiping through them is slick – not quite smartphone fast, but still responsive.
 Meanwhile, loading times are fine, but the navigation system speed is pegged back by loading three routes at once.
 It would be quicker if it started with the optimum route, then provided alternatives.

 The screen itself has an excellent resolution, though, so Apple CarPlay and Android Auto look sharp.
 The driver’s screen is just as good.
 It’s in effect split into three, allowing the driver to show the trip, navigation or driving functions in a number of combinations.

 The steering wheel also gets touch-sensitive controls like those found in the flagship S-Class, while higher-spec models feature augmented-reality navigation.
 When approaching junctions, the system displays images from a forward-facing camera onto the screen, and in real time superimposes arrows onto the display which inform the driver of the turning they need to take.

 In this review

-- 2Engines, performance and driveA great cruiser with strong performance, the A-Class has uninspiring handling and the small petrol lacks refinement
+- 2Engines, performance and driveA great cruiser with strong performance, but the A-Class has uninspiring handling and the small petrol lacks refinement

-- 3MPG, CO2 and Running CostsThe A-Class has superior real-world fuel consumption figures to its rivals, but insurance costs are higher too
+- 3MPG, CO2 and running costsThe A-Class has excellent economy figures and solid residual values, but insurance costs are steep

-- 5Practicality, comfort and boot spaceBoot and cubby spaces an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3
+- 5Practicality, comfort and boot spaceBoot and cubby spaces are an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3